-For the offshore portion of the 2020 survey, the surveying diver was CDCI Managing Partner, Ron Null.
-CDCI Principal and Operations Manager Steve Nicosia managed the dive from the surface.
+As with the previous several years, for continuity the offshore portion of the 2023 survey, the surveying diver was CDCI Managing Partner, Ron Null.
 The field operations were coordinated with personnel at the treatment plant through CAWD Project Manager Patrick Treanor.